nagasundaram-neev/kanari-copy/README.md

 ## Problem ?

 Check the logs first. `tail -f log/development.log` should print the logs as they are generated.
-Inspect the request and response using the browser console ( Chrome console / Firebug )
+Inspect the request and response using the browser console ( Chrome console / Firebug ).
+Talk to a duck.

 # Production